 Forget the morning commute and live right where you need to be.
-The majority of Dundee's accommodation is on campus, or just across the road, and couldn't be any closer to classes.
+The majority of Dundee's accommodation is on campus and couldn't be any closer to classes.

-uod.ac.uk/accommodation-tour
+dundee.ac.uk/virtual-tour

-'You learn more about yourself and other people.
+"You learn more about yourself and other people.
 It truly is an experience unlike anything else."